St John the Baptist, Aldbury, Hertfordshire - Monuments

 Aldbury Church, in the far north west of Hertfordshire near Tring, contains the grand Whittingham-Verney tomb with figure sculpture, set in its own medieval chapel with original floor tiles.
 There are also a tomb chest and a variety of wall panels, one with a pair of portrait busts, from the 16th-20th Centuries.

 St John the Baptist, Aldbury Parish Church.

-Sir Robert Whittingham and wife: screen, effigies and small standing figures.
+Sir Robert Whittingham and wife: screen and effigies.

 - Thomas Hyde, d.1570, and his son George Hyde, d.1580.